-Young, ambitious and highly talented musicians and music students from Europe and around the world form a 5-piece band for one year.
+Young, ambitious and highly talented musicians and music students from Europe and around the world form a band for one year.
 The band is regularly taught by the most famous and successful international jazz musicians.
 This one-year program is a career boost for the participants and supports them in developing their own and outstanding voice as artists.
 The 4 training phases per year last about one week and consist of various modules, such as workshops, individual lessons, concerts and recording sessions.

 The program is perfect for those who are already established in their home music scene and want to stay in touch with it while at the same time expanding their international network and deepening their artistic skills.